Epitech-Lyon/epitech-lyon.github.io/_posts/2021-12-15-blackstar.md

 }
 ```

-As you can tell, the malware that we want obfuscate is a [reverse shell](https://fr.wikipedia.org/wiki/Reverse_shell) for now, but we could do more.
+As you can tell, the malware that we want to obfuscate is a [reverse shell](https://fr.wikipedia.org/wiki/Reverse_shell) for now, but we could do more.

 ## Improving the developper's environnment : my toolset library